MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ## 1 - Sample application

 A sample Python application using the Django framework is provided to help you follow along with this tutorial.
-The `msdocs-python-django-webapp-quickstart` sample contains a data-driven Django polls app similar to the tutorial [Writing your first Django app](https://docs.djangoproject.com/en/3.1/intro/tutorial01/) in the Django documentation.
+The `msdocs-python-django-webapp-quickstart` sample contains a data-driven Django.

 To follow along with this tutorial, the completed app is available to download or clone for your convenience.